Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Sample and Data

-We calculate the radial extent $R_{\mathrm{max}}$ of the stellar kinematic data for DS1 galaxies using $\texttt{kinemetry}$ (\citealt{Krajnovic2006}), which also provides measurements of the systemic velocity $V_{\mathrm{sys}}$ in all radii.
-Their bi-weighted mean value gives us the global $V_{\mathrm{sys}}$ for DS1.
-However, for DS2, we adopt the presented values of the radial extent and the systemic velocity from K15, where $R_{\mathrm{max}}$ is calculated via $\texttt{kinemetry}$, and $V_{\mathrm{sys}}$ is measured using the enforced point-symmetry method of \citet[][Appendix A]{Bosch2010}.
-See Table \ref{tab:DS1} and Table \ref{tab:DS2}.

-Together with the \sauron\ data, we use the most recent integral-field spectroscopic survey CALIFA (\citealt{Sanchez2012a}) with the 3.5-m telescope at Calar Alto Observatory.
-The final sample of the survey will include $\sim 600$ nearby galaxies.
-The observations of the $42$ CALIFA galaxies (DS3) have been made by using the integral-field spectroscopic instrument $\texttt{PMAS}$ (\citealt{Roth2005}) in $\texttt{PPaK}$ mode (\citealt{Verheijen2004}), mounted on the 3.5 m telescope at the Calar Alto observatory.
+The observations of the $238$ CALIFA galaxies have been made by using the integral-field spectroscopic instrument $\texttt{PMAS}$ (\citealt{Roth2005}) in $\texttt{PPaK}$ mode (\citealt{Verheijen2004}), mounted on the 3.5 m telescope at the Calar Alto Observatory.

-To obtain well resolved stellar kinematics for these galaxies, we used the mid-resolution prism data (V1200 with R $\sim$ 1650) having the coverage of the nominal wavelength range $3850$--$4600$~\AA~at a Full Width at Half Maximum (FWHM) spectral resolution of $\sim\!\!2.3$~\AA, i.e., $\sigma \sim 85$~km\,s$^{-1}$ and a $74^{\prime\prime} \times 64^{\prime\prime}$ hexagonal FoV.
-The exposure time per pointing has been fixed to $1800$~s, split into $2$ or $3$ individual exposures (\citealt{Sanchez2012a, Husemann2013,Garcia-Benito2015}).
-The CALIFA data have been reduced using the CALIFA pipeline (\citealt{Sanchez2012a, Husemann2013,Garcia-Benito2015}).
-The stellar kinematic information was extracted from CALIFA datacubes using the pPXF fitting procedure (\citealt{Cappellari2004}) and $\texttt{INDO-US}$ (\citealt{Valdes2004}) spectral templates library.
-Next, we spatially binned our datacube using the Voronoi 2D binning algorithm of \cite{Cappellari2003} to obtain signal-to-noise ratio of $\sim\!\!20$ and, hence, reliable stellar kinematics.
-For most of the galaxies in DS3, the FoV covers a radial extent $R_{\mathrm{max}}$ of 0.7 to 1.5 of the galaxy's half-light radius ($R_e$).
-Both $R_{\mathrm{max}}$ and $V_{\mathrm{sys}}$ (the bi-weighted mean value) are calculated using $\texttt{kinemetry}$ of (\citealt{Krajnovic2006}).
-See Table \ref{tab:DS3} for more details.
+To obtain well resolved stellar kinematics for these galaxies, \cite{Falcon-Barroso2017} used the mid-resolution prism data (V1200 with R $\sim$ 1650) having the coverage of the nominal wavelength range $3850$--$4600$~\AA~at an FWHM spectral resolution of $\sim\,2.3$ \AA, i.e., $\sigma \sim 85$~km\,s$^{-1}$ and a $74^{\prime\prime} \times 64^{\prime\prime}$ hexagonal field of view (FoV).
+The exposure time per pointing has been fixed to $1800$~s, split into two or three individual exposures (\citealt{Sanchez2012}, \citealt{Husemann2013}, \citealt{Garcia-Benito2015}).
+The stellar kinematics used in this study is based on data from CALIFA v1.4 reduction pipeline (\citealt{Sanchez2012, Husemann2013, Garcia-Benito2015}). \cite{Falcon-Barroso2017} extracted the stellar kinematic maps from the CALIFA data cubes using the $\texttt{PPXF}$ fitting procedure (\citealt{Cappellari2004}) with a subset of $\sim$ 300 stars from the $\texttt{INDO-US}$ (\citealt{Valdes2004}) spectral templates library.
+In the case the full library is applied, the stellar kinematic results will be reproducible (see section 4 of their paper).
+Furthermore, \cite{Falcon-Barroso2017} spatially binned the data cube using the Voronoi 2D binning algorithm of \cite{Cappellari2003} to obtain signal-to-noise ratio of $\sim\,20$ and, hence, reliable stellar kinematics.
+For most of the galaxies, the FoV covers a radial extent $R_{\mathrm{max}}$ of one to two times of the galaxy's half-light radius, $R_e$ (see Table 1 of \citealt{Falcon-Barroso2017}).
+We also calculate the systemic velocity of the 238 CALIFA galaxies ($V_{\mathrm{sys}}$) as the median value of the velocity field (see Tables \ref{tab:DS1}--\ref{tab:DS6}).